Phenome-wide Mendelian randomisation analysis identifies causal factors for age-related macular degeneration

 Abstract

-Age-related macular degeneration (AMD) is the leading cause of blindness in the industrialised world and is projected to affect 288 million people worldwide by 2040.
-Aiming to identify causal factors for this common disorder, we designed and applied a phenome-wide Mendelian randomisation (MR) approach to identify therapeutic targets and avenues for future research.
+BACKGROUND: Age-related macular degeneration (AMD) is a leading cause of blindness in the industrialised world and is projected to affect >280 million people worldwide by 2040.
+Aiming to identify causal factors and potential therapeutic targets for this common condition, we designed and undertook a phenome-wide Mendelian randomisation (MR) study.

-We evaluated the effect of 4,591 exposure traits on early AMD using univariable MR. Statistically significant results were explored further using validation in an advanced AMD cohort, MR Bayesian model averaging (MR BMA) and multivariable MR.
+METHODS: We evaluated the effect of 4591 exposure traits on early AMD using univariable MR. Statistically significant results were explored further using: validation in an advanced AMD cohort; MR Bayesian model averaging (MR-BMA); and multivariable MR.

-The results of this study support several putative causal factors in AMD and highlight avenues for future clinical research.
+CONCLUSIONS: The results of this MR study support several putative causal factors for AMD and highlight avenues for future translational research.

 Original languageEnglish